rightjs/rightjs-docs/docs/en/docs/dom/form.md

       }
     });

-If your form has an element with the css-class `spinner`, it will be automatically used as a spinner for your form submission.
-You don't need to define it specifically
+If your form has an element with the CSS class `spinner`, it will be automatically used as a spinner for your form submission.
+You don't need to define it explicitly.

 ### .addMethods

     addMethods(Object methods[, boolean dont_rewrite])

-Registers additional methods for the `Form` elements
+Registers additional methods for the `Form` elements.

-__DEPRECATED__: Please use the {.include} method instead
+__DEPRECATED__: Please use the {.include} method instead.

 ### .include

     include(Object methods[, boolean dont_rewrite])

-Registers additional methods for the `Form` elements
+Registers additional methods for the `Form` elements.

     Form.include({
       myMethod: function() {....}